1 Introduction

 R is not like other statistical software packages.
 It is free, versatile, fast, and modern.
 It has a large and friendly community of users that help answer questions and develop new R tools.
 With more than 17,000 add-on packages available, R offers more functions for data analysis than any other statistical software.
 This includes specialised tools for disciplines as varied as political science, environmental chemistry, and astronomy, and new methods come to R long before they come to other programs.
 R makes it easy to construct reproducible analyses and workflows that allow you to easily repeat the same analysis more than once.

 R is not like other programming languages.
 It was developed by statisticians as a tool for data analysis and not by software engineers as a tool for other programming tasks.
-It is designed from the ground up to handle data, and that shows.
-But it is also flexible enough to be used to create interactive web pages, automated reports, and APIs.
+It is designed from the ground up to handle data, which is evident.
+But it is also flexible enough to be used to create interactive web pages, automated reports, and application programming interfaces (APIs).

-R is, simply put, currently the best tool there is for data analysis.
+Simply put, R is currently the best tool there is for data analysis.

 1.2 About this book